Ferdy89/unique_thread/README.md

 # Unique Thread

-Allows multiple processes to coordinate to make sure only one of them (and only one of them) is running a block of code at all times.
+Allows multiple processes to coordinate to make sure one of them (and only one of them) is running a block of code at all times.

 ```ruby
 UniqueThread.new('my_lock').run do